The Very Best Diet for Cats, According to Vets

 Look for the AAFCO statement

 “Instead of sweating over the ingredient list, pay attention to the nutrients in your cat food,” says Carey.
 “Look for a statement from the Association of American Feed Control Officials (AAFCO) saying that the food is complete and balanced.”
+Do you know what your cat means when they make these noises?

-Some humans foods are OK occasionally
+Some human foods are OK occasionally

 Cats really shouldn’t eat dog food